Dental Cone Beam CT

 What not to wear: metal objects, including jewelry, hearing aids, removable dental work, removable piercings, bras containing metal underwire, eyeglasses, dentures and hairpins, etc. Please leave them at home or remove them prior to the scan.

 Cone beam CT is not the same as a conventional CT.
-Dental cone beam CT can be used to produce images that are similar to those produced by conventional CT imaging.
+Dental cone beam CT can produce images that are similar to those by conventional CT imaging.

 Dental cone beam CT was developed as a means of producing similar types of images but with a much smaller and less expensive machine that could be placed in an outpatient office.